grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 For very short delay lines of up to two samples, the first strategy is implemented by manually shifting the buffer.
 Then a shifting loop is generated for delay from 2 up to `-mcd <n>` samples.

-For delays values bigger than `-mcd <n>` samples`, the second strategy is implemented by:
+For delays values bigger than `-mcd <n>` samples, the second strategy is implemented by:

  - either using arrays of power-of-two sizes accessed using mask based index computation with delays smaller than `-dlt <n>` value.
  - or using a *wrapping* index moved by an *if* based method where the increasing index is compared to the delay-line size, and wrapped to zero when reaching it.
 This method is used for to delay values bigger then `-dlt <n>`.
 In this case the first method is faster but consumes more memory (since a delay line of a given size will be extended to the next power-of-two size), and the second method is the slowest but consume less memory.

 ```